adelmonte/Simple_Package_Manager/README.md

 ## Key Features

-**Cache intelligence** - Automatic background sync keeps package lists current for fast searchin
+**Cache intelligence** - Automatic background sync keeps package lists current for fast searching

 **Visual package browser** - Search and install from all repositories with live package information, descriptions, and dependencies displayed as you navigate